thstrauss/acuTest/README.md

-# acuTest
+# acu_Test

-acuTest is a C89 compliant c unit test framework.
+acu_Test (Atari C Unit Test) is a C89 compliant c unit test framework.
 The library and unit tests are compiling on Atari ST with PureC and on Windows with VC.

 ## Demo